Tattoo Appointments and Scheduling

 I currently tattoo in a private studio by appointment only, in Austin TX.

-Due to the number of return clientele I’ve built up through my 10+ years of tattooing, I rarely have time to accept proposals from new clients.
+Due to the number of return clientele I’ve built up through my 15+ years of tattooing, I sometimes can't accept proposals from potential new clients.
 When booking appointments, in-progress tattoos get first priority, and new clients are scheduled only when time allows.
 Unfortunately there is no exact science for this process, because it’s dependent on many changing factors.
-Therefore I can’t pinpoint waiting times or guarantee any future appointments for new requests.
+Therefore I can’t always pinpoint waiting times or guarantee any future appointments for new requests.

 If you’ve received a personal response from me because I like your tattoo proposal, but scheduling doesn’t work out at first, please try again.
 I usually ask people who are waiting, to stay on my radar by sending a reminder email once every few months to let me know they’re still interested.